Trans World Airlines: Revolutionary airport design

 TWA was one of the first airlines, after Delta Air Lines, to embrace the spoke-hub distribution paradigm and was one of the first with the Boeing 747.
-It planned to use the 747 along with the supersonic transport to whisk people between the West/Midwest (via Kansas City) and New York City (via John F. Kennedy International Airport) to Europe and other world destinations.
+It planned to use the 747 along with the supersonic transport to fly people between the West/Midwest (via Kansas City) and New York City (via John F. Kennedy International Airport) to Europe and other world destinations.
 As part of this strategy, TWA's hub airports were to have gates close to the street.
 The TWA-style airport design proved impractical when hijackings to Cuba in the late 1960s caused a need for central security checkpoints.

 John F. Kennedy International Airport

 In 1962, TWA opened Trans World Flight Center, now Terminal 5 (or simply T5), at New York City's JFK Airport and designed by Eero Saarinen.
 The terminal was expanded in 1969 to accommodate jumbo jets, went dormant in 2001, and underwent renovation and expansion beginning in 2005.
 A new terminal with a crescent-shaped entry hall and now serving JetBlue opened in 2008—partially encircling the landmark.
 The headhouse was renovated by Morse Development along with MCR and turned into the TWA Hotel which opened on May 15, 2019.